DrK-Lo/lotterhoslabprotocols/freezer.md

 Your pin codes to acknowledge alarms received on your phone is described below.

-When you log in, our freezers are labeled 120 (the -80C in Edwards) and 121 (the -20C in Edwards)
+When you log in, our freezers are labeled 120 (the -20C in Edwards) and 121 (the -80C in Edwards)

-### The alarm will go off when the freezer falls below -70C
+### The alarm will go off when the freezer rises above -70C

 ## If you plan on loading samples in the freezer